migtools/mtc-breakfix/02-Gvk/README.md

 {"errors":{"namespaces":{"gvk-demo":["error restoring gvkdemoes.konveyor.openshift.io/gvk-demo/gvk-demo: the server could not find the requested resource"]}}}
 ```

-From the error message above, it is clear that the
+From the error message above, it is clear that Velero failed to restore the Custom Resource `gvkdemoes.konveyor.openshift.io` we created.